PYO cookies, the ever-popular show-stopper sugar cookies. 4 different ways...

 I’ve never seen anyone do the 4th way.
 I was just brainstorming for you:

-Piping the lines with royal icing is no problem.
+Piping the lines with sugar cookie icing, otherwise known as royal icing is no problem.
 This works well actually.
 But there is a better way that saves oodles of time and no clean-up.
 Keep reading.

 Unicorn PYO cookies image

-The best way, in my opinion of making PYO cookies, is by using an acetate (plastic) stencil or silk screen stencil with royal icing.
-This leaves the lines slightly raised.
+The best way, in my opinion of making PYO cookies, is by using an acetate (plastic) stencil or silk screen stencil to scrape over with royal icing.
+This method is called scraping.
+It leaves the lines slightly raised.
 It stops the colors from running together, not to mention they look strikingly amazing!

 When stenciling, or piping if you prefer, make sure the flooded sugar cookie is completely dry.
-Especially if you are using a stencil with royal icing or glaze.
+Especially if you are using a stencil to scrape the royal icing or glaze.
 You will be adding a bit of pressure.
 Therefore, you don’t want to damage the surface.

 If you would like to learn more about making your own cookie stencils with a Cricut, domesticheights.com does a great job doing just this.

 By the way, pick up my free 2-page download on Royal Icing Tips.
-This is a great tool every professional cookier needs to combat color-bleed and so much more: Royal Icing Tips.
+This is a great tool every professional cookier needs to combat color-bleed and so much more.
+It took me 10 years to learn all of the tricks: Royal Icing Tips.

 For the life of you, can you just not seem to make stenciling work for you?
 Perhaps you are in such a rush and just don’t have the time for it.